rojasgabriel/notion_performance_summaries/README.md

 ## Installation

-Install the package using pip:
+In the folder you cloned the repo, run:
 ```bash
 pip install -e .
 ```